 Like bone grafts, soft tissue grafts play an important role in dental implant placement.
 They promote healing around a dental implant and help to ensure an optimal long-term result.
 Most often, the tissue used for soft tissue grafts is harvested from another part of your oral cavity — often the roof of your mouth.
 Dr. Williams also offers soft tissue grafting to treat periodontal disease and gum recession and to help stop bone loss and further recession of the gums.

-Bone & Soft Tissue Grafting in North Conway, NH
+Bone & Soft Tissue Grafting in North Conway, and Littleton, NH

 Bone grafting and soft tissue grafts are incredibly helpful in ensuring the long-term stability of dental implants.
 During your consultation appointment at our practice, you will have a complete oral exam to discover if a tissue or bone graft will benefit you.
 Dr. Williams is highly experienced in bone and soft tissue grafting techniques and will perform these procedures with your comfort and well-being in mind.
 If you have questions about the grafting procedures we perform at our practice, or you are ready to schedule your consultation with Dr. Williams, please give contact us.
 We look forward to getting you smiling again.